ISKANDAR1711/OSProject/README.md

 1. What is the output of step 5 above, explain the error? ***(1 mark)*** __No proper output because failed to connect to localhost.
 This error occurs because the Node.js container is running on a separate network__.
 2. Show the instruction needed to make this work. ***(1 mark)*** __First, create a bridge network and connect the Node.js and MySQL containers.
-Next, restart the containers after connecting them to the common network to ensure the changes take effect__
+Next, restart the containers after connecting them to the common network and then run it.__

 ## What to submit